golgotha/downtime-microservices/README.md

 ### API Gateway service
 API Gateway service is located on http://localhost:9000 The main aim the API gateway is to route request to appropriate services.

+In the UI user can switch between two versions of API. v1 - static service.
+It means when a user clicks on "Book ticket" button "ticketId" in response always will be 10. v2 - dynamic service.
+It means "ticketId" will be generated based on timestamp.